Proof of Funds for a Study Visa from India (2026): How Much Money You Must Show

 Start at least 6 months early

-Move funds into the student's or parents' account now, not later.
+Move funds into the student's or parents' account now.
 Time is the cheapest fix in the whole visa process.

 Keep one clean account